S. Furkan Ozturk

 I received my undergraduate degree in Physics from Bilkent University in Ankara, Turkiye.
 For my bachelor's thesis, I worked with Prof. Mehmet Özgür Oktel on dipolar quantum droplets and developed a finite temperature theory describing their beyond mean-field properties.

-My research is centered on investigating the origins of biomolecular homochirality, as well as studying the effects of solar UV irradiation on prebiotic chemistry.
-In my homochirality research, I investigate the role of magnetic surfaces as chiral agents due to a phenomenon known as the chiral-induced spin selectivity (CISS) effect.
-In my recent work, by utilizing magnetic surfaces as templates for the asymmetric crystallization of an RNA precursor, I demonstrated a robust way of achieving homochirality in RNA under prebiotic conditions.
+My group's research is centered on investigating the origins of biomolecular homochirality, as well as studying the physics of living systems and the geochemistry of early Earth.
+In our homochirality research, we investigate the role of magnetic surfaces as chiral agents due to a phenomenon known as the chiral-induced spin selectivity (CISS) effect.
+By utilizing magnetic surfaces as templates for the asymmetric crystallization of an RNA precursor, we demonstrated a robust way of achieving homochirality in RNA under prebiotic conditions.

-In addition to my research, I have a broad range of interests and passions.
+In addition to my research, I have a range of interests and hobbies.
 I simply enjoy learning and find great pleasure in exploring something new.
-I have a deep passion for languages and art, as well as classical music and poetry.
-As an avid reader, I collect books and read extensively on history, archaeology, philosophy, and religion.
-I also engage in physical activities such as running, skiing and martial arts.
+I have a deep passion for reading, classical music, languages, and visual arts.
+I also love skiing and martial arts.
 I am a blue belt in Brazilian Jiu-Jitsu and I train at Broadway Jiu-Jitsu in South Boston under Professor John Clarke.
-I also have a YouTube channel aimed at providing guidance to high-school and undergraduate students from diverse backgrounds in their pursuit of scientific careers.
-My channel currently has over 75.000 subscribers and 2.5 million total views.
+Additionaly, I run a YouTube channel dedicated to guiding young students from diverse backgrounds in their academic pursuits.
+My channel currently has over 80.000 subscribers and 3 million total views.

 Education